MTTParry/TabSplitter/README.md

   npm run dev
   ```

-10. To stop runniing the dev, press `Ctrl-C` while in the terminal running the dev.
+10. To stop running the dev, press `Ctrl-C` while in the terminal running the dev.

 #### Set Up React client for `auth0`